 PURPOSE:

-The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on how to access and use Metrix Learning™ industry certifications for individuals receiving workforce services ensure that eligibility determination and subsequent enrollment in the appropriate Workforce Innovation and Opportunity Act (WIOA) statewide fund codeas Wagner-Peyser (W-P) participants are expedited by staff for individuals interested in earning industry certifications.
+The purpose of this WD Letter is to provide Local Workforce Development Boards (Boards) with updated guidance on how to access and use Metrix Learning™ (Metrix) industry certifications for individuals receiving workforce services and to ensure that staff expedites Wagner-Peyser (W-P) participant eligibility determination enrollment for individuals interested in earning industry certifications.

 RESCISSIONS:

+WD Letter 25-21, Change 1

 BACKGROUND:

 The COVID-19 pandemic significantly affected Texas’ labor market.
-Beginning in July 2020, the Texas Workforce Commission (TWC) partnered with Metrix Learning™, an online learning management system that helps job seekers upgrade their skills to secure employment.
+Beginning in July 2020, the Texas Workforce Commission (TWC) partnered with Metrix, an online learning management system that helps job seekers upgrade their skills to secure employment.
 All Texans may access this resource, which has more than 5,000 online courses, all at no cost.

-On August 17, 2021, TWC’s three-member Commission approved expanding the partnership with Metrix Learning™ to include more than 130 industry-recognized certification tracks.Although these certifications were not previously available under prior agreements with Metrix, more than 1,800 Texans completed 90 percent or more of the courses required by targeted certification tracks before May 2021.
+On August 17, 2021, TWC’s three-member Commission approved expanding the partnership with Metrix to include more than 130 industry-recognized certification tracks.

+On September 1, 2022, TWC renewed this partnership, with the approval of the Texas Workforce Investment Council, using limited W-P 7(b) statewide funds.
+As a result, TWC has updated the enrollment requirements for individuals participating in Metrix industry certification assistance.

 PROCEDURES: